AlexBrassard/Work_Hour_Monitor/README.md

 When the program is run, it checks if the current day's entry are filled and if not prompt the user to fill them.

+This repository is used mainly as a backup directory, my appologies for the mess.